 Ume plum season in California is from mid-May to early June.
 If you’re lucky enough to score a batch, making the ume plum syrup is a classic and joyful Japanese rite to celebrate the season.
 Once you try it, you will want to make it your annual activity.
 It’s the Japanese version of lemonade syrup.
 I hope you enjoy!

-Gather all the ingredients.
-You will also need a 3 litter or 4 litter glass jar, which you can buy at a Japanese or Korean grocery store.
+- Gather all the ingredients.
+You will also need a 3-4 L glass jar, which you can buy at a Japanese or Korean grocery store.

-To enjoy the syrup, dilute it with iced water or carbonated water.
-Store unopened vacuum-sealed jar in a cool, dark place for 6 months.
+- To enjoy the syrup, dilute it with iced water or carbonated water.
+Store unopened vacuum-sealed jar in a cool, dark place for 6 months (possibly 12 months, but I never made enough to try keeping for 12 months).
 Refrigerate after opening and use it in 2 weeks.